aklotzUSC/CSCI567_ISLR_FE_Project/README.md

 - Centre: Clusters
 - Right: Cluster Centroids replacing the keypoints

-Refer data_visualization.py
+### Classification Model Training and Evaluation

-### Model training and Evaluation
+Follow the instructions in `best_models.py` to train and evaluate the best-performing model on WLASL1000.

-Follow instructions in best_models.py
+For training and evaluating the models on WLASL200, follow the `Classification_using_mediapipe_spectral.ipynb` notebook.
+The output in this notebook corresponds to the results obtained from using MediaPipe as the KPE method and Spectral Clustering for Standardization.